MCTED: A Machine-Learning-Ready Dataset for Digital Elevation Model Generation From Mars Imagery: Acknowledgments

 \section{Acknowledgments}

 We would like to acknowledge and express our gratitude to the creators of the \citeauthor{day2023mars} repository for generating high-quality data and making it openly available.
 This open-access nature of the data repository is invaluable for the scientific community to further analyse, process and develop new methodologies.
-Such contributions greatly enhance the accessibility of research; therefore, we are making the \datasetname dataset, together with all code necessary for its generation, fully open-source, pending an ESA licensing process.
+Such contributions greatly enhance the accessibility of research; therefore, we are making the \datasetname dataset, together with all code necessary for its generation, fully open-source.